 “We’re not sharing you around with other properties.
 This is going to be your destination.
 When you come here, we’re going to, as I said, build a relationship, rebuild a relationship with you that’s going to be seeping in value and appreciation.”

 In other jurisdictions, Twin River has seen similar success.
-He’s sure that they can do it in Atlantic City, too, a market Juliano said “appreciates value very much.”
+Juliano is sure that the company can do it in Atlantic City, too, a market he said “appreciates value very much.”

 NJ sports betting + NJ online casinos = big opportunities

 Way back in the early years, sports betting was just a pipe dream.
 Atlantic City casinos now have skin in the game.
 Juliano and Papanier are well aware of the fast-paced growth of legal sports betting.